Information for Preteens: Home & Family

 Families in the 21st century come in all shapes and sizes – traditional, single parent, blended (more than one family together in the same house), and gay and lesbian parents – just to name a few.
 No matter the "type" of family you have, there are going to be highs and lows happening in the household.

-Many times, however, families become blocked in their relationships by hurt, anger, mistrust and confusion.
-These blockages are natural and normal, and few are the families who do not have at least a small collection of them.
+The highs – the happy times – are good and don't take a lot of effort or work.
+The lows happen when families become blocked in their relationships by hurt, anger, mistrust, and confusion.
+These blockages are natural and normal; all families have at least a small collection of these blockages.

-The first step in approaching a troublesome family problem is to think that the solution is in there somewhere -- all you have to do is find it.
-This approach differs sharply in its outcomes from the approach of those who feel that a problem is something you have to tolerate as if it will always be with you unless it just happens to go away.
+The first step in approaching a troublesome family problem is to think that the solution is in there somewhere – all you have to do is find it.
+A different approach is to treat the problem as something you have to tolerate – you believe that the problem will always be with you unless it just happens to go away one day.